khulnasoft-lab/design.khulnasoft.com/contents/content/error-messages.md

 Describe the error message and always inform users what has happened, and how to resolve it.
 The general [voice and tone](/content/voice-tone/#clear-error-messages) guidelines for GitLab’s public communications should apply to all error messages.

+An error message should be helpful and clear.
+Overly friendly tone of voice can be perceived as careless in the context of error resolution, especially if the error can't be easily resolved by the user.

 Use messages like:

 - An error occurred while importing the project to GitLab.
 For more information, see how to [import your project from GitHub to GitLab](https://docs.gitlab.com/ee/user/project/import/github.html).
 - The project name must be 40 characters or fewer.
 - Your email is required to sign up with GitLab.

+Don't use messages like:

+- Whoops, GitLab is currently unavailable.

 ### Specific